 Additionally, manufacturing workers can suffer from injuries due to high levels of noise, exposure to chemical solvents during manufacturing and cleaning processes, lifting awkward/heavy objects, and more.

 There are many safety programs that you can adapt to your manufacturing company to protect your employees.
+Having written safety programs is a great way to prevent workplace incidents and injuries.
+By having a formal series of safety programs, you can ensure that all employees have undergone the same training and are working with the same base of knowledge regarding workplace tools and materials.
 At Industrial Compliance & Safety, we will look at the specifications of your hiring client, the nature of your work, and the regulations of OSHA to write a series of custom safety programs for your company.
-Here are some of the most common safety programs required for manufacturing work:

 - Lock Out/Tagout